 E is currently going through occupational therapy for motor skills and to work on focus as he has some ADHD tendencies.
 Besides this, he is a LEGO MASTER.
 Hand him anything, and he can build something very intricate with moving parts, trap doors, and details you would never have thought of.
 He surprises me every day with his creativity and engineering skills.
 He also is great at math and is somewhat teaching himself to read off of basic principles we’ve gone over.
 He soaks in everything, and the knowledge he has about the most random things would surprise you for his age (for instance–when you blow your nose, he will tell you your nose is a filter and it is collecting dirt and germs from the air and getting rid of them in boogers.).
 You can tell he’s my boy, because he always has something quippy to say and he always has to be doing something.
 E also knows pretty much everything about Star Wars including what songs come from which movies and where each episode is set (he has really only watched them a couple times each with Daddy.).
 I picture him running track–he is incredibly fast and loves to run.

-S, who is in the middle of his toddler years, is currently going through speech therapy as he is pretty far behind on that.
-He knows what he wants to say, but he can be very difficult to understand out of context.
-Since he started, he has been saying so much more, but we are still working on forming his words.
-He loves to eat everything (except the food you prepare for him), line up his toys all in a row, and is constantly bouncing off the walls without care of consequences (he once climbed into the stuffed animal net that was hanging from the ceiling; not sure how he got up there, but we took that down right away.).
+S is currently going through occupational therapy (both boys have graduated speech and physical therapy, though we are doing reevaluations).
+He is constantly bouncing off the walls without care of consequences (he once climbed into the stuffed animal net that was hanging from the ceiling; not sure how he got up there, but we took that down right away.).
 If he wants something, he will find a way to get it.
 This sometimes means he will stack things up to reach things on the top shelf in the closet–he can get very innovative.
-While he has a hard time forming words, he can count some, knows the Star Wars songs, knows some of his colors, and even knows how to spell part of “Bus” when you ask him to.
-I picture him playing baseball or football someday–this boy has an arm and great aim!
+He is a genius…literally (he was diagnosed), but he has some struggles with focus and boredom and knowing how to work situations to get his own way (like playing instead of finishing school work).
+He is so creative and will occasionally type stories, but he really doesn’t like writing on paper when asked.
+I picture him playing baseball or football someday–this boy has a strong arm and great aim!